Emotional Unavailability: Exploring The Avoidance Of Intimacy And Emotions

 Luckily, even if you are showing signs of not being emotionally available, you can take steps to open up more and learn to let others in.
 This trait can often result from a childhood where parents and close relatives were emotionally (or otherwise) unavailable.
 That means it may be embedded into your behavior in a way that requires small changes over time; it can take a while to unlearn unconscious habits, but that doesn’t mean it’s impossible to do so.

-What to do if your partner shows signs of emotional unavailability
+What to do if your partner shows signs of emotional unavailability or intimacy avoidance

 It is not always easy to see insecure attachment patterns immediately in a relationship.
 The indicators may not be visible until well into a long-term relationship.
 But if you feel unable to connect with your partner, blindsided by their concerns or complaints, or like you can’t navigate emotional conversations with them successfully, it may be time to make a change.

 Once you have determined that you or your partner shows signs of insecure attachment, communication is usually the next step.
-You can either approach your partner to ask them about how they feel about emotional vulnerability or share your own challenges with them.
-Starting a conversation without judgment or pressure can help everyone involved feel more in-tune with each other and limit the potential for serious conflict down the road.
+You can either approach your partner to ask them about how they feel about emotional vulnerability or share your challenges with them.
+Starting a conversation without judgment or pressure can help everyone involved feel more in tune with each other and limit the potential for serious conflict down the road.

 Managing not being emotionally available often starts with acknowledging the presence of unresolved pain or distance and the observation that it may need to be managed to improve and continue close, intimate relationships.
 Admitting that there is a problem and accepting the responsibility to solve it may be one of the first and most important things to do to begin the resolution journey.

-How to seek professional help
+How to seek help from a mental health professional

 - Previous Article